Popcom: X100 and X150

 The X100 has a maximum transmission rate of 1,200 bit/s, switchable down to a maximum of 300 bit/s.
 It is compatible with both the Hayes command set and the Bell 212A modulation scheme.
 Prentice laid out three Hayes commands that could not be utilized by the X100, namely echoing and those pertaining to transmitting over amateur radio, but these were seldom used by the vast majority of personal computer users.

 The X100 can transmit in one of two modes: in strict Hayes compatibility mode, in which the X100 only issues commands with the Hayes set, and in Popcom mode, which grants the X100 more advanced features.
 In Popcom mode, the modem can detect if it hears a human voice on the line, if it hears a Bell busy signal, and whether the system on the other end of the line is transmitting too fast or too slow for the Popcom to handle.
 Popcom mode also offers 19 additional command sets for tuning the number of seconds it will take for a data connection to be established before it times out; for tuning the number of seconds the transmission can tolerate in disruptions; for changing the escape sequence used by the Popcom to switch between transmitting and receiving; and so on.

 Setting the tolerance for disruption length was useful, for example, for subscribers of telephone services who had call waiting service, a byproduct of which is the zip tone used to indicate an incoming call from another person during a preexisting call.
 Such a zip tone occurring during a data transmission usually proved fatal for the connection, but the Popcom could have carried on after such an interruption and continue receiving data, albeit with errors in the stream, which may have been correctable with error detection schemes and retransmission capabilities of some online services contemporary to the Popcom.

 The human-voice detection capability allowed users to transmit data and speak to the recipient on the other end of the line within the same call.
 This was useful in the case of remote jobs that required debriefing before the transmission of data—sometimes multiple times in the same job.
 Performing both these duties, and being able to switch between the two, during the same call meant saving time and money, as placing multiple landline calls during the 1980s was sometimes a costly affair—especially for long-distance connections.
 This feature, however, was contingent on both the caller and the recipient having Popcom modems.

 The X100's successor, the X150, was virtually identical to the X100.
-The X150 however came bundled with pfs:Access for DOS, a terminal emulator by Software Publishing Corporation.
+The X150 however came bundled with pfs:Access for MS-DOS, a terminal emulator by Software Publishing Corporation.